Articles

 Jesus, knowing all things, told Judas to leave and do his deed quickly.
 (John 13:27).

 Jesus knew what Judas was doing.
-But even if you’re unsuspecting of betrayal in your midst, listen to your gut instincts.
+But if you’re unsuspecting of betrayal in your midst, listen to your gut instincts.
 If your spirit is troubled, dig deeper to understand why.

 2. Jesus walked toward his betrayer.

-Jesus therefore, knowing all things that would come upon him, went forward and said to them, “Whom are you seeking” (John 18:4)?
+Jesus, therefore, knowing all things that would come upon him, went forward and said to them, “Whom are you seeking” (John 18:4)?

 3. Jesus protected his disciples, even when under arrest.

 “So he asked them again, ‘Whom do you seek?’
 And they said, ‘Jesus of Nazareth.’
-Jesus answered, “I told you that I am he.
-So, if you seek me, let these men go.”
-This was to fulfill the word that he had spoken: ‘Of those whom you gave me I have lost not one” (John 18:7-9).
+Jesus answered, ‘ I told you that I am he.
+So, if you seek me, let these men go.’
+This was to fulfill his word: ‘Of those whom you gave me I have lost not one’ (John 18:7-9).

 4. Jesus was always gracious, even to Judas

 After Jesus’ arrest, Judas knew he’d betrayed innocent blood and tried to return the money.
-Is it possible that in his mind he replayed the thousands of interactions he had with Jesus to find one good reason to hand him over?
+Is it possible that he replayed the thousands of interactions he had with Jesus in his mind to find one good reason to hand him over?
 No matter how hard he tried to justify his actions, he knew Jesus had never done one evil deed or said one less-than-gracious thing to anyone (including himself).

-Jesus, even knowing who Judas was, still washed his feet, and called him, “Friend.”
+Jesus, even knowing who Judas was, still washed his feet and called him “Friend.”

 If possible, so far as it depends on you, live peaceably with all.
 Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”
 On the contrary, “if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head.”